Code-Institute-Submissions/sound-store-ms4/README.md

 ## ERROR HANDLING
 1. If trying to access a page that does not exist, a custom 404 error screen will be rendered.
 This I can test by typing something completely random like 'https://sound-store-ms-4.herokuapp.com/asksksks' into the url field and getting a custom 404 page telling me that the 'page either does not exist or is missing' and giving me a link back to the products page.
 2. If I attempt to access a page which requires a user to be logged in I am given the login screen.
 For example typing 'https://sound-store-ms-4.herokuapp.com/profile/' into the url field will bring me to the login screen.
 Similarly trying to access the blog when logged out will bring me to the login screen also.

+## CONFIRMATION EMAILS
+1. To test that the confirmation email works, I can make a purchase and then see that I have received an email with details of my order in my email account.
+2. To test that the 'Confirm Email Address' email works, I can register for an account using a temporary email account from Temp Mail (https://www.tempmail.net).
+After filling out the registration form I am next met with a Confirm Email Address allauth screen.
+I can then check my temporary email account for this email and copy the link into the url bar.
+Here I can click the 'Confirm Email Address' button and be next met with a login screen where I can login with my new credentials.